pace/cloud-sdk-ios/docs/index.md

 ### From 6.x.x to 7.x.x
 We've added two new sdk methods `getAccessToken` & `logout`.
 The `getAccessToken` method replaces the `invalidToken` call.
 While its callback is equal to the `invalidToken` callback, we changed the response to be an object with an `accessToken` property and a new `isInitialToken` boolean.
 Please refer to  [Native login](#native-login) for more information.

+All APIs used by the SDK have been updated.
+Previously included enums have been removed.
+The corresponding properties that were of type of those enums are now directly of type of their former raw representable.

+**_Noteworthy_**: If using IDKit it is no longer required to set the `Authorization` header for any requests performed by the SDK.
+It will be included automatically.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.